ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

   * **Status**: The status of the cluster.
 The status can have one of the following values:
     * Initializing: The cluster is being created and configured.
     * Modifying: The cluster is being modified.
-    * Ready to Use: The cluster is ready to use.
+    * Ready to use: The cluster is ready to use.
     * Deleting: The cluster is being deleted.
     * Deleted: The cluster is deleted.
 4. Click a cluster name to view the ESXi servers, storage, and network interface details: